oracle/gdk-vscode-extensions/micronaut/README.md

 The Micronaut Tools page opens as soon as the extension is installed.
 You can also open this page using the Command Palette command **Micronaut: Show Micronaut Tools Page**.

+It is recommended to install [Graal Cloud Native Extension Pack](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graal-cloud-native-pack) which contains this and all other extensions for Graal Cloud Native development.

  ![Micronaut Tools Page](images/micronaut_tools_page.png)

 ## Usage